dsuarezf/deploying-on-cloud-services/README.md

 # s2i-ultra-tiny-http-service

 This repository is an example of Source to Image (S2I) project to be deployed on Openshift Online.

-It is a basic
+The service itself is a tiny HTTP Server listening on port 8080.

 First of all we need to have the OpenShift CLI installed.
 It can be downloaded from the OpenShift site.